tslateman/site/language-story.md

 ## Words - Stories - Levels - Bays

 Humans have the power of written word, the Prometheus fire of the language universe.
 Written language grants us powers of communication, of storytelling, of chaining abstract thoughts together to construct complex concepts.
 The words provide building blocks to form structures, connecting one idea to another, building upon each other to create powerful sentences, stories, and narratives that chain story upon story.
-Once upon a time, we put such stories into these things called "books" and would _read_ stories, to ourselves, to one another.
+Once upon a time, we put such stories into these things called "books" and would _read_ stories, to ourselves and to one another.

 The word "story" even gets used to describe floors of a house.
 Why not just call them floors?